Chatbot Analytics: The 7 Most Important Metrics To Track Success

 If it’s a lot higher, encourage more engagement with your bot (and maybe consider retraining your agents!).

-Chatbots are supposed to improve overall customer satisfaction - if your satisfaction rates are lower after introducing your bot, it is not serving its purpose.
+Chatbots are supposed to improve overall customer satisfaction - if your satisfaction rates are lower after introducing your bot, it's not serving its purpose.

 A customer hand and a chatbot hand reaching to interact